The Branch Lives, But The Future Is Digital

-For Bank clients, including itinerate travellers such as us, it means that valuable time is wasted in queues and higher transaction costs incurred due to a reliance on the branch channel.
+For clients (and itinerate travellers) it means that valuable time is wasted in queues and higher transaction costs incurred due to a reliance on the branch channel.
+Brand value is destroyed.

-For Bank management it is a salient lesson, technology and regulation are changing the industry fast and those who do not embrace that will be valued lower.
+For Bank management it is a salient lesson, client sentiment, technology, regulation and financial models are changing and those who do not embrace that will be valued lower.
 History counts for little in today’s world of discontinuous change!

 The Future Is Digital